prakharcipher/Mail-Back/README.md

 1) Clone the repository in your local machine.

-2) Go to the repository folder.
+2) Go to the server folder.

 3) Install all the dependencies.